Marcos-Gil/TicTacToe/README.md

 -----------------------

 1. Open terminal and traverse to folder where TicTacToe.java is located
-2. Compile & run LlamaCalculator.java then follow the instructions provided to play
+2. Compile & run TicTacToe.java then follow the instructions provided to play

 Left To Do:
 -----------